-- Trichomoniasis is a common sexually transmitted disease with a worldwide distribution. - transmittable, sexually and through contact with toilet seats and towel. - T. vaginalis despite it name, infect both men and women. - In females the organism inhabits the vagina and urethra - In males it is found in the urethra, prostate or, seminal vesicles.
+- Trichomoniasis is a common sexually transmitted disease with a worldwide distribution. - transmittable, sexually and through contact with toilet seats and towel.
+Indirect contact (rarely) - T. vaginalis despite it name, infect both men and women. - In females the organism inhabits the vagina and urethra - In males it is found in the urethra, prostate or, seminal vesicles.